adapter-hub/adapters/docs/loading.md

 We will go through the different arguments and their meaning one by one:

 - The first argument passed to the method specifies the name of the adapter we want to load from Adapter-Hub.
 The library will search for an available adapter module with this name that matches the model architecture as well as the adapter type and configuration we requested.
 As the identifier `sst-2` resolves to a unique entry in the Hub, the corresponding adapter can be successfully loaded based on this information.
 To get an overview of all available adapter identifiers, please refer to [the Adapter-Hub website](https://adapterhub.ml/explore).
-The different format options of the identifier string are further described in [How adapter resolving works](#how-adapter-resolving-works).

 - The `config` argument defines the adapter architecture the loaded adapter should have.
 The value of this parameter can be either a string identifier for one of the predefined architectures, the identifier of an architecture available in the Hub or a dictionary representing a full adapter configuration.